SJSU-CS-systems-group/piman/config_ui/README.md

 Sometimes PiMan runs on a VM, making it difficult to access the website directly.
 Use SSH tunneling instead.
 - On one terminal: SSH into your city and go to /config-ui/.
 Start the webserver, as stated in Setup #2.
-- On another terminal: Execute this command: 'ssh -L 8080:localhost:5000 dubai' but replace ‘dubai’ with your city’s name or endpoint.
+- On another terminal: Execute this command: 'ssh -N -L 8080:localhost:5000 dubai' but replace ‘dubai’ with your ssh target/endpoint(e.g. name@dubai).
+You can open up multiple terminals and repeat this process, forwarding 5000:localhost:5000 to tunnel through multiple VMs.
 - You should now be able to connect to the webserver on your ssh client by going to 'localhost:8080' in your browser.

 ## More Information